-HWG regularly represents clients in critical multilateral organization meetings such as in the International Telecommunication Union whose World Radiocommunication Conferences determine international spectrum allocation, policy, and use, as well as the Inter-American Telecommuication Commission (CITEL) for regional (Western Hemisphere) spectrum allocation, management, and technical matters.
-HWG also represents clients before the International Civil Aviation Organization (ICAO) and the International Maritime Organization (IMO; the international organizations responsible for administering aviation and maritime safety communication, respectively, and determining communication provider participation).
+Moreover, because satellite operations inherently cross national borders the issues are often international.
+HWG regularly represents clients in critical multilateral organization meetings such as in the International Telecommunication Union whose World Radiocommunication Conferences determine international spectrum allocation, policy, and use, as well as the Inter-American Telecommunication Commission (CITEL) for regional (Western Hemisphere) spectrum allocation, management, and technical matters.
+HWG also represents clients before the International Civil Aviation Organization (ICAO) and the International Maritime Organization (IMO), the international organizations responsible for administering aviation and maritime safety communication, respectively, and determining communication provider participation.

-From concept to commercial operation, HWG can advise satellite operators, manufacturers, service vendors, or launch providers.
+From concept to commercial operation, HWG has the background and skills required to advise satellite operators, manufacturers, service vendors, and launch providers as they face a rapidly changing tapestry of regulatory, commercial, and technological issues.

 - Advising the operator of a large NGSO constellation in licensing, policy, strategy, and compliance issues before the FCC and other regulatory agencies.